rothgar/justingarrison.com/content/blog/2021-03-15-the-document-culture-of-amazon.md

 I've said multiple times that Amazon has the foundation for a great remote-first company.
 The document-based process provides employees in multiple timezones the same context as someone in Seattle.
-The discussions in meetings enable faster feedback loops, but the downside is they can limit the potential for asynchronus engagements if notes and questions aren't captured in the document.
+The discussions in meetings enable faster feedback loops, but the downside is they can limit the potential for asynchronous engagements if notes and questions aren't captured in the document.

 I've never had the benefit of attending an Amazon meeting in person.
 From what I've heard document-centered meetings have been extremely successful in transitioning to remote requirements.